Jared Polis, the nation’s first openly gay governor, reflects on the mass shooting at Club Q in Colorado Springs

 He knows the LGBTQ club’s owners, Nic Grzecka and Matthew Haynes, and had in the past attended a happy-hour event at the 21-year-old establishment.

 “Every member of the LGBTQ community in El Paso County knows Club Q,” Polis told The Colorado Sun.
-“It’s really a big part of the big part of the scene.”
+“It’s really a big part of the scene.”

 Polis spoke with The Sun on Sunday about the shooting, which left at least five dead and 25 wounded: